30 Li2 離

-Commentary on the image: (Line 1 ought) to respect the disordered footsteps, thereby avoiding calamity (or fault).
+Commentary on the image: Line 1 ought to respect the disordered footsteps, thereby it is able to avoid calamity (or fault).

 Line 1 has just arrived at civilisation from the prison of hexagram Kan (29); it needs to adapt itself to righteousness.

 No one is seen but the footprints left are disordered; this signals that an enemy scout has been there.
-Recognizing the warning and taking precautions can eliminate the calamity.
+Recognising the warning and taking precautions can eliminate the calamity.

 Enlightenment through nine one: to adapt oneself to the new occasion and remain submissive but alert.
 In the beginning of clinging to righteousness, one might take some missteps.
 To place importance on the cause and correct it accordingly can lead to freedom from calamity.
 If this line is activated, the hexagram will appear as Lu (56), to journey (in adversity).
 Here it arrives at a place not right for it and must submit meekly to adversity, reflecting the importance of adaptability.

 The subject is yellow Li (clinging); this is of great auspiciousness.

 Line 2 is a feminine axle centre at its right position.
 The colour of the axle centre is yellow; therefore it is yellow clinging.
 This signifies that it tenderly clings to righteousness and acts in a moderate way.
 It is the host line of hexagram Li, i.e. the one that cultivates the world and makes it civilised.
 This is greatly auspicious.